Buying a House

 - Calculating adjustments for council, water and strata rates

 On settlement day your lawyer will attend a meeting that will include the seller’s lawyer/conveyancer as well as any lenders involved and the funds will be handed over in exchange for the title and the keys.

-Once a purchaser has been found and the contract has been signed and is legally binding, then a deposit is usually paid by the purchaser and is usually held in the trust account of the selling agent.
+If you have an interested buyer and the contract has been signed, a deposit will be paid by the purchaser and held in the trust account of the selling agent.

-Settlement (the day that the money is exchanged for the property and keys handed over) is scheduled in accordance with the contract, and is usually 6 weeks after signing contracts.
-During the wait for settlement your lawyer will liaise with your bank in relation to releasing any mortgage held on the property.
-In this time you should arrange disconnection of electricity and other services.
+Settlement (the day that the money is exchanged for the property and keys handed over) is scheduled in accordance with the contract and is usually 6 weeks after signing contracts.
+While you wait for settlement, your lawyer will liaise with your bank to release any mortgage held on the property.
+At this time you should arrange for a disconnection of electricity and other services.